 Ingredients

-Ginger: Fresh ginger root, please!
-I do not recommend using frozen ginger for this recipe.
-The reason is, for greater shelf-life, there should be as little external moisture in this paste as possible.
+Ginger: Please use fresh ginger root.
+I do not recommend frozen ginger for this recipe.
+The rationale is that for extended shelf-life, this paste should contain as little external moisture as possible.

-Salt: Acts as a preservative and an abrasive to help make a smooth paste.
+Salt: It serves as both a preservative and an abrasive to help in making the paste smooth.

 Instructions

-Wash the ginger.
-Chop into small pieces.
-Peel the garlic and chop them.
+Step 1: Wash the ginger.
+Chop it into small pieces.
+Peel the garlic and chop them too.

-Step 2: Place the chopped ginger garlic in a blender jar.
+Step 2: Make the gg paste: Place the chopped ginger and garlic in a blender jar.
 Add the water, oil, and salt.
 Grind to a smooth, lump-free puree.

 The smaller your ginger and garlic pieces are, the faster they will grind to a smooth puree.

-Yield: These measurements will yield, approximately, ⅓ cup (70 grams, approximately) of the paste.
+Yield: These measurements will yield approximately ⅓ cup (about 70 grams) of the paste.

 - Most recipes will state the quantity clearly.
-If not, as a thumb rule, for a dish serving 4, add 2 teaspoons of garlic ginger paste.
+If not, as a rule of thumb, for a dish serving 4 people, add 2 teaspoons of garlic ginger paste.

 Frequently Asked Questions